The Chagos saga is not over

 Chagos saga is set to continue given its geopolitical and geoeconomic significance for actors in the Indo-Pacific region and beyond.

-When Mauritius and UK announced reaching a political agreement over the Chagos archipelago on 3 October 2024, it initially appeared to be an historic occasion bringing to end a decades-long tussle between a post-colonial state and a former coloniser.
+When Mauritius and UK announced reaching a political agreement over the Chagos archipelago on 3 October 2024, it initially appeared to be a historic occasion bringing to an end a decades-long tussle between a post-colonial state and a former coloniser.
 But a closer reading of the agreement set against the contemporary realities of the Indian Ocean region reveals that the Chagos saga is not ending anytime soon because of the geopolitical and geoeconomic significance of the archipelago.
 More specifically, it is because of factors ranging from the difficulties of resettlement of Chaggosians who were forcibly removed in the 1960s to the rising strategic significance of the largest island in Chagos — Diego Garcia; and from the potential for Mauritius-Maldives maritime contestation to the expanding Indian involvement.

 A brief timeline